 I always love a visit to New York.
 The city is home to several of my best girlfriends - the girls that share ideas, life perspectives and inspire each other to continuously step up the game (love having friends like that).
 And!
-For the last two summers Ben has had several days of tour break in NYC which means he and I can plan time there too.
+For the last two summers Ben had several days of tour break in NYC which means he and I can plan time there too.
 I usually avoid the tourist destinations - absolutely do those if you're going for your first visit - however, if you want to relax a little and stay out of the hustle and bustle it's surprisingly not too difficult to make that happen.

 I typically stay in the West Village or Brooklyn, depending on which of my girlfriends is taking me in.
-This past month I was there on the Summer Solstice (my favorite day of the year I think!) and was able to spend 3 days in the West Village with my friend Christine.
+This past month I was there on the Summer Solstice (my favorite day of the year I think!) and able to spend 3 days in the West Village with my friend Christine.

 1. Dine Alfresco.

-2. Immerse into the Arts.
+2. Immerse Yourself in the Arts.